Menu

 Manage your inventory

-Donate leftover food to charity
+Donate leftover food

-Design custom menu
+Design a flexible menu

 Compost your food waste